heaven-born/SocialGroupApplication/README.md

 # SocialGroupApplication

-This application represent a design solution for a few aspects of abstract social network.
+This application represents a design solution for a few aspects of abstract social network.

 Tech stack: Akka HTTP, cassandra, Phantom (orm), ZIO